Get to know Fraud in Retail

 The 2020 National Retail Security Survey finds shrink at an all-time high, accounting for 1.62% of a retailer’s bottom line — costing the industry $61.7 billion.
 It cuts deeply across the industry too, with seven in 10 reporting a shrink rate that exceeds 1%.

 IntelliQ’s research indicates that on average, as much as 9% of total sales of a company can be exposed to the risk of fraud.
 This includes transactions where there are potentially risky business practices in place, incorrect operator training as well as outright fraud.

 What drives fraud in a retail environment?

-The 3 elements of fraud are opportunity, rationalization, and motivation or pressure.
-For fraud to occur all 3 elements must be present.
+The three elements of fraud are opportunity, rationalisation, and motivation or pressure.
+For fraud to occur, all three elements must be present.
 The atmosphere, and environment are as important as the people when looking to deter fraud.
-By removing any one element you eliminate the opportunity for fraud.
-For 80% of the population, how someone feels about a company, their personal circumstances, and what controls may or may not be in place all play a role into someone decision making regardless of whether it is a good decision or bad decision.
+By removing any one element, you eliminate the opportunity for fraud.
+For 80% of the population, how someone feels about a company, their personal circumstances, and what controls may or may not be in place, all play a role into someone decision making, regardless of whether it is a good decision or bad decision.

 How does internal fraud take place?

 Employees in companies have multiple methods of manipulating sales and inventory, but the primary causes are always similar: